 Activities open up more and more as children become older.
 A varied country, your family can explore indigenous markets full of bright weavings, crafts and unusual instruments, uncover pieces of the country’s fascinating past in colonial towns like Quito and learn cool skills like blow-pipe hunting from the local Huaorani and Kichwa tribes of the Amazon.
 For even more exciting discoveries, the Galapagos Islands are a must.

-Traveling around the Galapagos by sea is a fantastic way to experience all that these weird and wonderful islands have to offer.
+Travelling around the Galapagos by sea is a fantastic way to experience all that these weird and wonderful islands have to offer.
 There are many family-friendly boats with interconnecting cabins, plenty of space for the entire family to hang out while on-board and a wide range of activities geared towards teens.
-Many of these ships offer special family departures around school vacations, which makes planning a trip here even easier, and there will be plenty of other teens on-board for your kids to socialize with.
+Many of these ships offer special family departures around school holidays, which makes planning a trip here even easier, and there will be plenty of other teens on-board for your kids to socialise with.